jdefrance7/SeniorDesignProject/Arduino/README.md

 ### IMU Test

-Test data aquisition for different IMU data types.
+Test data aquisition for different IMU data types using the BNO055, LSM9DS1, or NXP_FXOS_FXAS.

 ---

 ### Power Test

-Test the power draw of up to four different power lines.
+Test the power draw of up to four different power lines using the Adafruit INA219.

 ---